We help people to come together and co-creatively tackle complex problems

 We envision a world where people are unafraid to make the change that matters

-The Systemic Design Group is a community-of-practice, founded in order to undertake the complex socio-technical issues we are facing.
+The Systemic Design Group is a collective, founded in order to undertake the complex socio-technical issues we are facing.
 We seek to make Systems Thinking more approachable and Design Thinking more impactful, to co-create clarity in complexity.
 We embrace surprises and anomalies.
 We thrive to help shape the conditions for the emerging new.

 Sebastian Wolf Siebzehnrübl

 Sebastian is a lateral thinker who guides change in organisations.
 For more than 20 years he has been working worldwide as a consultant and facilitator on the crossroads of organisations and design, whereby his primary focus as a systemic organisational consultant is on helping to design future possibilities for organisations and to make work become more human digital age - via connecting people with topics.
 Or as the late Robert Jungk put it: “Turning the affected into the involved – a creative design of the future”.

 He curates conversations, also conflictive ones, to create clarity in complexity.
 In fact, he considers himself to perform best when things get messy, when problems turn out to be wicked.

 Sebastian helps to highlight interdependency and generate comprehension of systemic patterns, (co-creatively) unveiling relationships that are integral and woven into complex fabric of issues - for new patterns, new causations, to become visible and to (collectively) respond to them with a greater understanding (and impact).